 Hence, though the functional trainer helps you achieve weight loss, it doesn’t’ help you solely.
 You need to combine it with a healthy diet and do certain other cardio exercises such as running to lose weight.

-You might already be impressed with the versatility of the functional trainer.
-But remember, when you decide to buy a functional trainer, your choice should depend on your personal preference.
+You might already be impressed with the versatility of the home functional trainer.
+But remember, when you decide to buy a cable home gym, your choice should depend on your personal preference.

 Buyer’s reviews help, but you should also consider specs, features, warranty, and the price.
-And most of the trainers we discussed above are in consideration of all these factors.
+And most of the trainers I discussed above are in consideration of all these factors.

-You can grade each functional trainer by using the buyer guide so you can find the best one that suits you best easily.
+You can grade each home functional trainer by using this buying guide so you can find the best one that suits you best easily.